t3kt/raytk/docs/_reference/operators/sdf/index.md

       summary: An SDF for a 3D cross of infinite length along each axis.
     - op:
       name: cylinderSdf
-      summary: SDF for a cylinder along the Y axis, centered at the origin.
+      summary: SDF for a cylinder.
     - op:
       name: discSdf
       summary: A flat disc facing the Y axis.